The Pride of the Sunshine: Founding

 Prior to the founding of the University of Florida in 1853, the three component institutions that would eventually become the university each had a "cadet band".
 The band program at UF continued to be cadet style for many years after that.
 It wasn't until 1913 that the all-student band that would become the Pride of the Sunshine was started by a group of students with a student director named "Pug" Hamilton.
 It had 16 members and was called "The Cadet Band".
 The first band office was in Anderson Hall and the first band room was in the Women's Gymnasium.

 Sophy Mae Mitchell

-The first women in Gator Band was Sophy Mae Mitchell of Sebring, Florida who joined in 1948.
+The first woman in Gator Band was Sophy Mae Mitchell of Sebring, Florida who joined in 1948.
 Upon her arrival in Gainesville, she met with Colonel Harold B. Bachman and asked his permission to join the marching band.
 After marching with the banner in her first year in the band, Mitchell was invited back to play the bell lyre for the remainder of her college career.
 She was a founding member of a club within the Gator Band which would become the Beta Xi chapter of Tau Beta Sigma.
 In 2009 she was inducted into the Gator Band Hall of Fame.
-She frequently returned to the Alumni Band games along with over 100 other Gator Band alumni until her passing in January 2021.
+She frequently returned to the Alumni Band games along with over 300 other Gator Band alumni until her death in January 2021.